 2015 Iowa State Cup participants -- Coaches and DOC's, Players, Parents and Referees:

-Participation in the Alliance 4 All program for 2014 State Cup, Fall '13 Competition is due on/by October 7.
+Participation in the Alliance 4 All program for 2014 State Cup, Fall '13 Competition is required.
 With this year's requirement, I'm asking for about 10 minutes of each participant's time.
 Whether or not participants have done this requirement at a previous State Cup,as the tagline of our program reads, this sportsmanship program is about practice.

 As with previous years, I'm asking each participant, including Referees, to watch the video, read their code of conduct and then electronically make their pledge to practice better sportsmanship.

 Parents/Caregivers, only one of you needs to watch the video, but all will be held to it.
 Players will need to submit their own pledge after viewing the player video.